marybeshaw/skill-building-program/README.md

 ==========================

 - We accept pull requests
-- Everything here is subject to change & peer review
+- Everything here is subject to change and improve over time, due to peer review
+- Want to make new skills content?
+[Here's how to get started!](how-to-make-content.md)

 -----